 Rapid developments in subsea technology are making it possible to extract oil and gas at increasing depths and distances from land.
 Subsea solutions will play a vital role in the development of new discoveries in the Barents Sea.

 Exciting new developments include a breakthrough in subsea compression technology in Norway.
-Statoil is currently carrying out two seabed compression projects on the Åsgard and Gullfaks fields on the Norwegian shelf.
-Their aim is to maintain the level of production as the pressure in the reservoirs drops.
+Statoil has two seabed compression projects on the Åsgard and Gullfaks fields on the Norwegian shelf.
+The aim is to maintain the level of production as the pressure in the reservoirs drops.
 Statoil envisages the installation of this type of technology on more fields as a cost-effective way of increasing the recovery rate and prolonging field lifetime.

 The Åsgard subsea compressor, delivered by Aker Solutions, is the first subsea compression system in the world.
 It will boost recovery from the Mikkel and Midgard reservoirs by 306 million barrels of oil equivalents.
 In developing the system, Aker Solutions drew on experience it gained during a pilot project on subsea compression on Ormen Lange.
 Aker Solutions together with Statoil was awarded the Offshore Northern Seas (ONS) Innovation Award in 2012 for the development of the subsea compression technology.

-The five most important markets in 2014 measured in terms of turnover were South Korea, the UK, Brazil, the US and Australia (see report).
+The five most important markets in 2015 measured in terms of turnover were the United Kingdom, South Korea, Brazil, the United States of America and Singapore (link to the report).

-South Korea has such an important position because of large deliveries to Korean offshore construction companies, mainly drilling packages and other platform deck and rig equipment.
-In the UK, Norwegian companies provide goods and services for most product segments, whereas in Brazil, there is high turnover in a fairly small number of segments: rig and drilling services, transport and logistics (primarily vessel hire) and subsea equipment and installation.
+In the UK, Norwegian companies provide goods and services for most product segments, whereas South Korea has such an important position because of large deliveries to Korean offshore construction companies, mainly drilling packages and other platform deck and rig equipment.
+In Brazil, there is high turnover in a fairly small number of segments: rig and drilling services, transport and logistics (primarily vessel hire) and subsea equipment and installation.

 Source: Rystad Energy

-INTSOK – Norwegian Oil and Gas Partners – was established in 1997 by the Norwegian oil and gas industry and the Norwegian Government.
-Its aim is to strengthen the long-term basis for value creation and employment in the industry, and it is the authorities’ most important tool for promoting the Norwegian oil and gas industry internationally.
+Norwegian Oil and Gas Partners provides support to the whole energy industry in Norway, after merging INTSOK and INTPOW in 2017.
+The organization aims to strengthen the long-term basis for value creation and employment in the energy industry, and it is the authorities’ most important tool for promoting the Norwegian energy industry internationally.

-The number of people employed in the industry, its geographical spread in Norway, and the fact that Norwegian companies are in the international top division as regards petroleum-related goods and services, are all proof of the success of long-term efforts to build up a strong service and supply industry based in Norway.
+The number of people employed in the industry, its geographical and technological diversity and the industry's competitiveness nationally and internationally are all proof of the success of long-term efforts to build up a strong Norwegian based service and supply industry.
 Overall, this also means that the principles of Norwegian petroleum legislation are being followed: the resources on the continental shelf are being managed in a long-term perspective so that value creation benefits society as a whole, among other things by providing employment and strengthening Norwegian business and industry and industrial development.